 a way of doing something

 Contemporary fashion culture is seeing creative practitioners actively seeking to challenge traditional practices and question the very definition of their discipline.
 While the mainstream fashion industry continues to uphold commercial boundaries, there are emergent practices that propose alternate value systems and thus different ways of thinking, doing and being fashion.
-These are expanded fashion practices: experimental methods, curiosity and criticality that have the ability to interrogate the social, cultural, political and environmental impacts of fashion and point to a future that transcends the current capitalist paradigm.
+These are expanded fashion practices: experimental methods, curiosity and criticality that have the ability to interrogate the social, cultural, political and environmental impacts and potentials of fashion and point to a future that transcends the current capitalist paradigm.

-MODUS is a platform for expanded fashion practice through Onomatopee Projects.
-It is initiated and led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin (research assistant) in partnership with Onomatopee Projects (Onomatopee 148)
+MODUS is led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin (research assistant) in partnership with Onomatopee Projects (Onomatopee 148)

 MODUS is kindly supported by: